MillionConcepts/pdr-tests/README.md

 # pdr-tests
-This repository contains the test suite for [pdr](https://github.com/MillionConcepts/pdr).
-The test suite is pre-alpha and we do not recommend its use for any purpose whatsoever.
+This repository contains the testing suite / toolchain for [pdr](https://github.com/MillionConcepts/pdr).
+This software is at functional alpha status and in active use for both development and regression testing.
+You may do almost anything you want with it, subject to the extremely permissive terms of the BSD 3-Clause License.
+However, no documentation is presently available, and so we do not particularly recommend its use to external parties: caveat emptor.

 ----